Slope boundedness and Equidistribution theorem: Review of Arakelov geometry over adelic curves

 where $s\in \det E\setminus\{0\}$.
 This definition is independent of the choice of $s$.
 The \textit{slope} of $\ovl E$ is defined as $\widehat\mu(\ovl E)=\ardeg(\ovl E)/\dim_K(E)$.
 If $E=0$, then by convention we set $\ardeg(\ovl E):=0$.

 From now on, we assume that $K$ admits a countable subfield dense in every $K_\omega$ or the $\sigma$-algebra $\mathcal A$ is discrete.
 In this case, for every subspace $F\subset E$, we obtain an adelic vector bundle $\ovl F$ by taking restrictions of norms.
-Similarly, if $E\twoheadrightarrow G$ is a surjective map, then we obtain an adelic curve $\ovl G$ by taking quotient norms.
-The \textit{positive degree} and \textit{minimal slope} are defined as
+Similarly, if $E\twoheadrightarrow G$ is a surjective map, then we obtain an adelic vector bundle $\ovl G$ by taking quotient norms.
+The \textit{positive degree}, \textit{maximal slope} and \textit{minimal slope} are defined as